corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 ```

 ### Aggregate Projections
 While Marten provides some constructs to maintain aggregates and all of that, I prefer to use my own abstractions for the organization of business logic.
 This becomes much evident when writing generic code to run the aggregate projections.
-Both the domain library and Marten are able to create sn
+Both the domain library and Marten are able to create snapshots of their aggregates out of the box, but in this situation we're literally mixing and matching everything.
+It is the domain library which builds the aggregate state from